minkaotic/front-end-notes/notes/React-Hooks.md

 - calling `useState()` with the initial state returns an array with two values:
   - a variable with the current state value (0 in this case) - similar to `this.state`
   - a function to update that value - similar to `this.setState()`
-- you can call `useState()` numerous times to declare multiple state variables
+- 👍 The variable `score` now holds the current state, and you can use that value in your component as you would any variable.

-> 👍 The variable `score` now holds the current state, and you can use that value in your component as you would any variable.
+### Updating state
 To update the `score` state, call `setScore()` and pass it the new state:
 ```js
 function App() {